 New Collaborations: Creating Cities Together

 The Global Cultural Districts Network (GCDN) Annual Convening brings together civic and cultural leaders from around the world and provides a unique forum for the development of new ideas and collaborations.
-This year’s event will be held in Singapore, August 27-29, 2019, co-hosted by GCDN member National Museum of Singapore, sponsored by BuroHappold, and in partnership with the British Council, the Centre for Liveable Cities, Chijmes, The Esplanade, and The Asian Civilisations Museum.
+This year’s event will be held in Singapore, August 27-29, 2019, co-hosted by GCDN member National Museum of Singapore, in partnership with the British Council, The New York Times, Wordsearch, the Urban Redevelopment Authority, the Centre for Liveable Cities, Chijmes, The Esplanade, and The Asian Civilisations Museum; sponsored by BuroHappold and DesignSingapore Council.

 GCDN Membership provides free registration to the convening for two representatives – please contact us if you require the code to book your complimentary tickets.